 Ana Laura Alvarado

-Profesor Gomez
+Professor Gomez

-8 Febrero 2017
+8 February 2017

+A

 Search for “Mexicanidad”

-Identity is a topic that has became more and more common throughout the course of the years.
+Identity is a topic that has become more and more common throughout the course of the years.
 One of the many identities there are is the Mexican identity which is the one we focus on for this class.
 The Mexican identity is a combination of Spaniards and Indigenous people.
-In this course we have read some authors that sort of describe the Mexican identity, but not completely.
+In this course, we have read some authors that sort of describe the Mexican identity, but not completely.
 To be Mexican is much more than what these articles are saying.
 All authors have described their individual opinion of what the search of “mexicanidad” is, but I have a different view on this.

-One of the readings that were assigned by Joel Poinsett “The Mexican Character” had a really pessimistic view on what the Mexican character was.
+One of the readings that were assigned by Joel Poinsett “The Mexican Character” had a pessimistic view on what the Mexican character was.
 It also doubted a lot on the nation itself for progress, the nation meaning Mexico.
 He describes the Mexican character as being vulnerable, he sees them as useless people.
-He does not believe they can even de independent.
-He focus on a lot of negativity throughout the course of his article.
+He does not believe they can even be independent.
+He focusses on a lot of negativity throughout the course of his article.
 He stated that Indians were ignorant and illiterate and he basically said that that’s what Mexicans were, ignorant and illiterate as well.
 He talked about their poor lifestyles and living in bad conditions due to lack of money and resources.
 He describes their houses as being so small and cramped and not in the best place to have a nice yard or so.

 Another reading was by Jose Vasconcelos “The Cosmic Race”.
 In this article the author is rejecting the ideas of the previous author, Joel Poinsett.
-He felt offended by his idea and basically is describing the complete opposite of what the previous author wrote.
+He felt offended by his idea and basically is describing the opposite of what the previous author wrote.
 To begin with, he did not want Latin Americans imitating Americans.
 He disagreed with Poinsett because he said that the cosmic race was not the combination of Indians and Europeans as he had mentioned, in his point of view those were the mestizos, and called out Poinsett’s theory as racist.
 Vasconcelos was an advocate for Indian literacy, he wanted them to get educated and sponsored many artists as well.
 Vasconcelos said that the white race was destined to rule only temporary, thinking that God laughs at other races that were conquered by whites.
-He stated that to be able to win the battle of races there has to be different kinds of mating occurring.
+He stated that to be able to win the battle of races there must be different kinds of mating occurring.
 Unlike whites that only mate to their same kind and Indians mate to different kinds, he thought that whites would lose and Indians would win.
 Vasconcelos theory is that “The Cosmic Race” will be when all the races get mixed up together, and have virtues of every race, as a result of the Ibero-American development.